DRUFS/Final_Project/README.md

-# Final_Project

 # <center> **EESC 6901: Final Project**

-<left> Tentative Projects Upon Approval:

-    - PM Concentration x Temperature: NYC
-    - Cloud Coverage Density x Temperature: NYC
-    - Automobile Rubber PM Concentration: Atmosphere x Waterways

-# <center> **Fine PM Concentration x Temperature: NYC**
+# <center> **Exploring the Relationship between the recorded Air Quality Index, PM Concentration, and Temperature in NYC**

 <<center>![alt](https://www.eea.europa.eu/themes/air/airpollution.png/image)>

 # I. *****Introduction*****

 NYC is an incredibly dense city - people, buildings, cars, buses, trains, construction, energy consumption - the congestion in the city is quite intense and has developed a hazardous amount of pollution and smog across the city.
 The air in NYC, especially over Manhattan, can sometimes be visible as a foggy layer of smog from other boroughs.
+On a daily basis the temperature and PM concentration is recorded.
+The Air Quality Index (AQI) is also recorded, via a 24 hour average of hourly pm concentration.
 The air contains fine patriculate matter that can be measured as PM 2.5 and PM 10 that are many times smaller than human hair and make up calculable concentrations of pollution.
 This fine PM can be hazardous to human health and may also add to global warming effects within the city.

 # II. *****Exploratory Questions*****